bonsai4me

 The bark of Boxwood looks mature at an early age but is thin and easily damaged so care must be taken when heavy pruning or wiring.
 As the bark becomes dirty very easily, accumulated dirt and algae can be cleaned using water and an old toothbrush.

 Well-fed Boxwood are fast growers but are very slow to thicken.
-It is said that field grown Boxwood can have trunks of as little 3" after 20 or even 30 years.
+It is said that field grown Boxwood can have trunks of as little 3″ after 20 or even 30 years.
 For this reason it is important to source older stock to use for bonsai.
 Old hedges and garden material are an excellent source of suitable material.
 Collect Boxwood in March and April removing all ground soil (bare-rooting).
-If in any doubt as to the vigour of a collected tree, one half of the rootsystem can be bare-rooted in the first year, the other half in the following year.

 Small wounds on Buxus heal well but larger wounds, particularly on older parts of the tree, are very slow to heal and are better used as deadwood features.
 As Buxus wood is very hard, intricate carving and jinning can be carried out without fear of deterioriation.